The common NSX-T Data Center concepts that are used in the documentation and user interface.

 - Outbound network traffic leaving the VM or logical network is called egress because traffic is leaving virtual network and entering the data center.

 - Logical Port Ingress

-- Inbound network traffic leaving the data center and entering the VM is called ingress traffic.
+- Inbound network traffic entering the VM is called ingress traffic.

 - Logical network port to which you can attach a logical switch port or an uplink port to a physical network.

-- Logical switch attachment point to establish a connection to a virtual machine network interface or a logical router interface.
-The logical switch port reports applied switching profile, port state, and link status.
+- Logical switch attachment point to establish a connection to a virtual machine network interface, container, physical appliances or a gateway interface.
+The segment port reports applied switching profile, port state, and link status.